ircdocs/modern-irc/index.md

 As these examples show, a trailing parameter (a final parameter with a preceding `':'`) has the same semantics as any other parameter, and MUST NOT be treated specially or stored separately once the `':'` is stripped.

+### Compatibility with incorrect software

+Servers SHOULD handle single `\r` or `\n` character as if it was a `\r\n` pair, to support existing clients that might send this.
+However, clients and servers alike MUST NOT send single `\r` or `\n` characters.

+Servers and clients SHOULD ignore empty lines.

+Servers SHOULD gracefully handle messages over the 512-bytes limit.
+This includes:

+* sending an error numeric back
+* truncating on the 510th byte (and adding `\r\n` at the end) or the last UTF-8 character or grapheme that fits.
+* ignoring the message or closing the connection, but this may be confusing to users of buggy clients.

 ## Numeric Replies